shtemisu/NewHisRusBot/README.md

-# NewHisRusBot
+# Russian History Helper
-The Telegram bot made with aiogram 3.x
+The Telegram bot made using aiogram 3.x, selenium, bs4, gpt4free

+This bot knows more information about everything